 Have your eyes or your kids' eyes been hit by a Nerf dart (or any flying object)?
 Pain or discomfort in or around the eye, blurry or double vision, or seeing black spots or starbursts may indicate that you may be at risk for significant vision loss.
 If this is your case, seek immediate assistance from an eye care professional.

 Give us a call at 905-876-0044 or visit us in person at Milton Eye Care.
-Our Milton eye doctors know how to help and will do their best to preserve your vision.
+Our Milton optometrists know how to help and will do their best to preserve your vision.

 Q&A With Our Optometrist